unkokaeru/bilbois/content/Organised/University of Lincoln/Enterprise Project/Enterprise Project.md

 ## Enterprise Project To-Do List
 *Should take about **four hours a week**, logged in the [[../../../Auto-Generated/Attachments/Lincoln Award Employer Project - Project Log.docx|Lincoln Award Employer Project - Project Log]]*.

-- [ ] Plan a meeting with LSA.
-- [ ] Long-list competitors with initial research.
-- [ ] Long-list possible research questions to answer with the final report/presentation.
-- [ ] Organise the [research document](https://universityoflincoln.sharepoint.com/:w:/r/sites/LonestarAnalysisproject/_layouts/15/Doc2.aspx?action=edit&sourcedoc=%7B1bd75ae7-a90e-46e6-b382-8efa9ea7c4be%7D&wdOrigin=TEAMS-MAGLEV.teamsSdk_ns.rwc&wdExp=TEAMS-TREATMENT&wdhostclicktime=1729869405752&web=1) to be more concise and readable.
+- [ ] REVAMP the [research document](https://universityoflincoln.sharepoint.com/:w:/r/sites/LonestarAnalysisproject/_layouts/15/Doc2.aspx?action=edit&sourcedoc=%7B1bd75ae7-a90e-46e6-b382-8efa9ea7c4be%7D&wdOrigin=TEAMS-MAGLEV.teamsSdk_ns.rwc&wdExp=TEAMS-TREATMENT&wdhostclicktime=1729869405752&web=1) to be more concise and readable.
+We want to focus on the competitors do, who with, etc., so that we can then come up with messages and underlying reasoning to inform adjustments to LSA's online presence.

 ## Meeting Notes